 Here’s a helpful and informative post for TIPS FOR DECORATING A SMALL FRONT PORCH.
 But you don’t need to have a small porch for these ideas to work for your porch!

-There are many wonderful things about living in a small golf course community like pristine lawns, nice neighbors, a quiet, fun lifestyle, and pretty views.
-But there are also things I’m still getting used to like not being about to change some things I would like to.
-Like the outdoor lights.
-I really don’t like them at all!!!!!!!
+There are many wonderful things about living in a small golf course community like pristine lawns, nice neighbors, a quiet fun lifestyle, and pretty views.
+But there are also things I’m still getting used to like not being able to change some things I would like to with getting it aproved.
+The outdoor lighting is on the top of my list of things I want to change.
+I really don’t like them at all!
 On the balance, the nice things about living here far outweigh the ugly lighting!